Classification: monoclonal antibody

 - Notify your healthcare provider if any nails fall off or you develop any of these side effects or other skin abnormalities.

 Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant or father a child while on this medication.
-Effective birth control is necessary during treatment and for at least 3 months after treatment.
+Effective birth control is necessary during treatment and for at least 3 months after your last dose.
 Even if your menstrual cycle stops or you believe you are not producing sperm, you could still be fertile and conceive.
-You should not breastfeed while taking this medication and for at least 3 months after completion of treatment.
+You should not breastfeed while taking this medication and for at least 3 months after your last dose.